Mini-Med 2017 focuses on children's health.

-UBC Okanagan is again delivering this public health education series, offering a unique opportunity to learn about current medical issues and how the latest research can teach us more about our own health.
+UBC Okanagan delivers this public health education series annually in the fall, offering a unique opportunity to learn about current medical issues and how the latest research can teach us more about our own health.

-The series of four Mini-Med lectures starts on October 25 at 7 pm at UBC's Clinical Academic Campus, Kelowna General Hospital.
+In 2017, the series offered four Mini-Med lectures focused on Children's Health at UBC's Clinical Academic Campus, Kelowna General Hospital.

 For more information and to place your name on the Mini-Med notification list, phone Krista Stokell at 250-807-9360.